16 min read

 • Local sources: Identify streams, ponds, wells in your area before emergency

-• Filtration systems: Gravity-fed filters for high-volume processing
+• Filtration systems: Gravity-fed filters for high-volume processing - see our complete water purification testing guide for detailed filter comparisons

 • Purification methods: Boiling, UV sterilization, chemical treatment